pierre-rouleau/pel/README.rst

 *Notes*:

+.. [#install] Unfortunately PEL installation is manual but it's not difficult.
-.. [#install] The instructions for installing PEL are located inside `section 2`_ of `PEL manual`_.
+              Detailed instructions for installing PEL are located inside `section 2`_ of `PEL manual`_.

-              The manual is large and some browser do not always move to the right location.
+              - You essentially have to clone PEL's repo, start with a fresh ``~/.emacs.d`` directory, open Emacs twice and run make in the PEL directory to byte compile PEL's files.
+You will have to update the init.el and early-init.el if you want to modify some options.
+And you may want to use some canned customization files.
+PEL installs and configure what you activate through customization.

+              - See `PEL manual table of contents`_ to move around the manual.

 .. [#update]  The instructions for updating PEL are located inside the
               `Updating PEL`_ section of the `PEL manual`_.

-              See `PEL manual table of contents`_ to move around.
-              The manual is large and some browser do not always move to the right location.
+              - Essentially what's required is to get the latest changes using Git (with ``git pull``) and then run ``make`` again.

 .. [#externp] An external package may have dependencies.
 The dependencies are also
               installed.
 PEL currently provides access to over 190 top-level